material-components/material-components-web-react/packages/ripple/README.md

 const RippleIcon = withRipple(Icon);
 ```

-Wrap your Icon component with the HOC `withRipple`, which returns a new "rippled"
+Wrap your Icon component with the HOC `withRipple`, which returns a component
-component.
+with a ripple capable surface.